Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: On collisions and currents, and on neutrals and pickup ions

-Let us look back at Eqs.~(\ref{eq:pedersen})-(\ref{eq:parallel}) and assess their meaning for both chromosphere and ionosphere.\indexit{comparative studies: conductive anisotropy} In the limit of a weak magnetic field or a high collision frequency, the ion and electron magnetizations $M_{\rm e,i}=\omega_{\rm e,i}/\nu_{\rm e,i} \rightarrow 0$, $\sigma_{\rm P} \rightarrow \sigma_{\rm \|},\,\sigma_{\rm H} \rightarrow 0$; hence, currents are more readily aligned with the {\em electric} field, as expected.
+Let us look back at Eqs.~(\ref{eq:pedersen})-(\ref{eq:parallel}) and assess their meaning for both chromosphere and ionosphere.\indexit{comparative studies!conductive anisotropy} In the limit of a weak magnetic field or a high collision frequency, the ion and electron magnetizations $M_{\rm e,i}=\omega_{\rm e,i}/\nu_{\rm e,i} \rightarrow 0$, $\sigma_{\rm P} \rightarrow \sigma_{\rm \|},\,\sigma_{\rm H} \rightarrow 0$; hence, currents are more readily aligned with the {\em electric} field, as expected.
 As the collision frequencies with the neutral population decrease, the above expressions would have current and {\em magnetic} field aligned (as both $\sigma_{\rm P,H} \rightarrow 0$) [\ldots]

 In the chromosphere of a solar [sunspot] region, $M_{\rm e}(500<h<2000\,{\rm km})={\cal{O}}(100)$, decreasing rapidly towards the photosphere to $M_{\rm e}(h=0)={\cal{O}}(0.01)$ at the solar surface.
 Some studies find the proton magnetization to remain below unity throughout the chromosphere, up to the transition into the corona (these findings depend on the atmospheric domain, of course, and on the models used [\ldots]).
 Consequently, the bulk of the active-region chromosphere has an anisotropic conductivity of at least a factor of 10 difference between the field-aligned and transverse components.
-Conduction in the corona is almost exclusively field aligned (and thus essentially free of Lorentz forces), while photospheric conduction is nearly isotropic. [\ldots]'' \activity{Look up what defines a 'sunspot' and what an 'active region'.
-A record of sunspot counts over many decades is shown in Fig.~\ref{figure:butterfly}: what is the typical latitudinal range over which sunspots and sunspot groups occur?
-In Sect.~\ref{sec:stellarwinds} you will read about high-latitude and even polar starspots on rapidly-rotating, active stars, as the Sun would have been in its first few hundred million years.}
+Conduction in the corona is almost exclusively field aligned (and thus essentially free of Lorentz forces), while photospheric conduction is nearly isotropic. [\ldots]'' \activity{(a) {\em Look up} what defines a 'sunspot' and what an 'active region'.
+Are all sunspots associated with active regions?
+Are all active regions associated with sunspots? (b) A record of sunspot counts over many decades is shown in Fig.~\ref{figure:butterfly}: what is the typical latitudinal range over which sunspots and sunspot groups occur?
+In Sect.~\ref{sec:stellarwinds} you will read about high-latitude and even polar starspots on rapidly-rotating, active stars, as the Sun would have been in its first few hundred million years. \mylabel{act:spotvsar}}